Dabinderjit Singh: Politics

 The Vancouver Sun, reported in February 2008 that Dabinderjit Singh was in Canada promoting a "Sikh agenda" for the Canadian Government.
 Dabinderjit Singh clarified he was not on a speaking tour, but on a family holiday to Canada and the US and spoke at one Gurdwara and one other small event where he encouraged Sikhs in Canada to engage in mainstream politics to bring about change.
 The alleged agenda included challenging the proscription of Sikh organisations in Canada.

 Documents declassified by the UK Government in January 2014 under the 30-year rule and released to the National Archives revealed Margaret Thatcher authorised an SAS officer to visit India in February 1984 and assist the Indian authorities in planning the attack on the Golden Temple Complex.
 Singh and the Sikh Federation (UK) have led demands for a full public inquiry into British involvement.
 Singh was one of two witnesses who successfully argued in June 2018 in a three-day hearing of the First Tier Tribunal (Information Rights) that UK Government papers should be released in the public interest.
 Judge Murray Shanks in his ruling rejected the UK government's argument that declassifying the Downing Street papers would hurt diplomatic ties with India.

 Singh was nominated for a life peerage by Keir Starmer in early November 2020.
 He was given the all clear by the House of Lords Appointments Commission on 3 December 2020, recommended by the Prime Minister Boris Johnson and the peerage approved by Queen Elizabeth II for a public announcement expected on 22 December 2020.
-His name was leaked and controversy over his ties to pro-Khalistan groups lead to a hold by the Cabinet Office following a request by Keir Starmer's office.
+His name was leaked and the Cabinet Office following a request by Keir Starmer's office in an unprecedented and controversial move withdrew his name from the public announcement over his support for Sikh independence.